DerrangedGadgeteer/AbberantGothic/Levels/Intro/TheaterCultChecklist.md

 Most recently, the cult has been linked with the disappearance of David Mathers, who's son had fallen in with the cult.
 The time has come, and today, Marshall, you head to the theater they call their "Church" to get to the bottom of this.
 Upon arriving, your decisions are made for you: The corpse of David Mathers is hung above the door to the theater on hooks.
 You grab your gear, just in time for a cultist to step out and meet you.

+### Tutorial Option:

+Present the player with an option for a walkthrough before play starts.
+Displays key instructions at each key game event.

+Key points:
+- Handcuff and arrest mechanic
+- Morale, and enemies

 ## First Scripted Event:

 - [ ] Done